scipy-latinamerica/scipyla2017-web/register/register.md

 > For our foreign guests: if you are denied a VISA, or denied entry to Cuba, please contact us and we will refund your registration.
 In the process you will be informed of the documentation you will need to provide us with, as well as the cancellation fees.

-Registration cancellations must be submitted in writing and received by July 15th, 2017 in order to receive a refund less a processing fee of $25.
-No refunds will be granted for cancellations received after July 15th, 2017.
+Registration cancellations must be submitted in writing and received by August 1st, 2017 in order to receive a refund less a processing fee of 50 € .
+No refunds will be granted for cancellations received after August 1st, 2017.

 ## Questions?